Support Relentless Excellence!

 Choose a Giving Level

-DBDT receives the coveted 2017 Texas Medal of Arts award for opening doors for artistic opportunity for Texans of all ages, from the Texas Cultural Trust, February, 2017.
+Dallas Black Dance Theatre is proud to be the recipient of the coveted 2017 Texas Medal of Arts award for opening doors for artistic & educational opportunity for Texans of all ages, from the Texas Cultural Trust, February 2017.

 Dallas Black Dance Theatre is a resident company member of the AT&T Performing Arts Center – Dee and Charles Wyly Theatre.